 Related reading: Hey, Hollywood: Boycotting our state will hurt Georgia women, not help them—a local film industry worker pens an open letter, suggesting another way to fight

-When Deal vetoed the bill, he said in a press conference that Georgia was home to “warm, friendly and loving people” who worked together regardless of race or religion.
+When Deal vetoed the bill, he said in a press conference that Georgia was home to “warm, friendly, and loving people” who worked together regardless of race or religion.
 “That is the character of Georgia.
 I intend to do my part to keep it that way.”

 How is Kemp reacting to all of this?

 During his campaign, Kemp stressed that he was committed to upholding the film tax credit.
-But Kemp also ran on an anti-abortion platform, and as he has reiterated since, he is upholding his campaign promise.
-Unlike Deal, Kemp doesn’t seem unnerved by potential business backlash, at least not in the filming industry.
+But he also ran on an anti-abortion platform, and as he has reiterated since, he is upholding his campaign promise.
+Unlike Deal, Kemp doesn’t seem unnerved by potential business backlash, at least not in the film industry.
 “I understand that some folks don’t like this new law.
 I’m fine with that,” he said on May 18 during the Georgia Republican Convention in Savannah, according to the AJC.
 “We’re elected to do what’s right—and standing up for precious life is always the right thing to do . . . we value and protect innocent life—even though that makes C-list celebrities squawk.”
 He did postpone an annual trip to L.A. to promote Georgia to the film industry after threats of protests, according to the AJC.
-He traveled to Pinewood Studios on May 22, seemingly to try to reinforce his commitment to the film industry, and visited the Georgia Film Academy and met with some Pinewood executives, according to 11Alive.
+He traveled to Pinewood Studios on May 22, seemingly to try to reinforce his commitment to the film industry, visiting the Georgia Film Academy and meeting with some Pinewood executives, according to 11Alive.

 Who would a boycott hurt?
 Who would it help?

 Those advocating a boycott hope that they can send a message to Georgia and other states with their wallets.
 Georgia’s film industry generated $9.5 billion in economic impact in 2018 and $2.7 billion in direct spending